 Archaeology Field School

-The 2017 MCC Archaeological Field School (ANT 255) took place at the historic Macktown Settlement.
+The 2019 MCC Archaeological Field School (ANT 255) will take place at the historic Macktown National Historic Site in the Macktown Forest Preserve just south of Rockton, Illinois.

 Investigations will be focused on a wooded 5-acre parcel located at the Macktown site known as "Boat Stone Grove."
 This area has yielded the only known "boat stone" (a weight that was attached to spear throwing sticks, known as atlatls, used by Native Americans) in good archaeological context in northern Illinois.
 The field school will be exploring the area for additional evidence of prehistoric use of that part of the site.